gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 first build the `discover` executable and then run it to generate the file, before including the contents of that file to set the extra flags passed to the OCaml compiler to configure the linker.
-While this does work, it feels like a Rube Goldberg Machine, and I was surprised to find that such a complex solution was needed to pass different linker flags while building on different operating systems.
+While this does work, it feels like a [Rube Goldberg Machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine), and I was surprised to find that such a complex solution was needed to pass different linker flags while building on different operating systems.

-### Dune silently ignores directories starting with a period (by default), breaking Rust interoperability
+### Dune silently ignores directories starting with a period, breaking Rust interoperability

 In the previous section I mentioned compiling a Rust library `liblow_level.a` and calling into it from OCaml.
 Up until now I was running the commands to build it myself, but I'd rather have Dune do this for me.